miladhub/servlet-ajp/README.md

 Sample servlet reading an `HttpServletRequest` attribute set by Apache as environment variable and processed as an attribute by the `mod_proxy_ajp` Apache module.

-The AJP integration is currently working on JBoss EAP 7.3.0, but it does *not* work on neither Wildfly 24.0.1 nor JBoss EAP 7.4.0.

 # How it works

 Apache sets an "environment variable" via `SetEnv`: